Skip to content

 Mini-FAQ

-• Why does a 5/8-wave need a matching network? — Its natural impedance is ~20–25 Ω. A stub or coil is used to bring it closer to 50 Ω.
+• Why does a 5/8-wave need a matching network? — A straight 5/8-wave radiator is usually not feedpoint-resonant and commonly has significant capacitive reactance.
+A coil, stub, or transformer is used to match it efficiently.

-• Which bands benefit most from 5/8-wave verticals? — 6 m, 10 m, 12 m, and 4 m, where they provide flatter lobes and more DX gain.
+• Which bands benefit most from 5/8-wave verticals? — Upper HF and VHF bands such as 6 m, 10 m, 12 m, and 4 m, where the radiator is still physically manageable and the extra current height can be useful.

 Interested in more technical content?
 Subscribe to our updates for deep-dive RF articles and lab notes.